ericraio/marketinghacker.co/source/articles/how-to-get-better-search-results-using-amp.html.markdown

 - Click the link and never return

-They are looking to get you your results as fast as possible and send you to the most relevent page.
+They are looking to get you your results as fast as possible and send you to the most relevant page.
 Where as other companies like Facebook are looking to keep you on the website as long as possible.